park-jsdev/visualdemo/README.md

 The project is still in a Proof Of Concept Prototype stage and is not versioned:
 Current version can be found here: https://park-jsdev.github.io/my-app/

+## Next Action
+Add frontend to JHipster framework and deploy to cloud hosting

 ## Previous
 - Created graph algorithm visualizer prototype, one of the functionalities of the project